shanet/blog/_posts/2014-04-09-adding-a-syscall-to-linux-3-14.md

 Finally, we commit the changes to the creds with <code>commit_creds()</code>.

-How did I figured this out?
+How did I figure this out?
 I knew that the <code>setuid</code> syscall did something very similar. <a href="http://lxr.free-electrons.com/source/kernel/sys.c#L655">By reading its code</a>, I could determine how to change the <code>uid</code> and <code>gid</code>, but without doing any authentication checks.

 <hr />